 Eighteen months later, I’ve made some changes and am seeing marked improvement on all fronts.
 Today, I feel twenty years younger and have the energy to match.
-My mind is clear, my heart is full and my body, well, let’s just say I haven’t seen this figure in some time…and I just don’t recognize myself anymore.
+My mind is clear, my heart is full, and my body — well, let’s just say I haven’t seen this figure in some time, and I just don’t recognize myself anymore.
 Twenty down and ten more to go.

 Am I at the gym 7 days a week?
 No. I am consistently at Hotworx ™ 3-4 days a week doing Hot Yoga and Hot ISO to start.
 I love their concept and their facility is the bomb.
-I dance my ass off while doing chores 2-3 days a week and walk the dogs four nights a week; read they walk me.
+I dance my ass off while doing chores 2-3 days a week and walk the dogs four nights a week (rather, they walk me).
 I get 12,000 steps most days but make sure I hit 10,000 most nights before I hit the sack.
 I lift free weights twice a week.
-I don’t sit around on my ass all day watching T.V. unless I’ve done something to get and keep it in shape.
+I don’t sit around on my ass all day watching T.V. unless I’ve done something to get and keep in shape.
 Again, balance.
 But I’m not tired anymore.
-I am spent at the end of the day but not tired; not mentally worn out.
+I am spent at the end of the day but not tired — not mentally worn out.
 I’m happy.
-I’m fulfilled and wait for it…I’m a lot of fun.
+I’m fulfilled, and I’m a lot of fun.

 What’s the payoff?
-I am about to be big money…I’ve dropped 18 pounds since December.
-I’m down two dress sizes, six inches off my waist and have gladly donated my roomy clothes and shoes (yes, my feet shrank) and have started to wear those “someday” things that I bought in hopes that they would motivate me.
-Ten more and I’m back at my fighting weight…ready to get back in the ring and go a few rounds; wanna give it a go?
-Who wants to dress sexy when you feel frumpy; not this B-.
+I am about to be big money.
+I’ve dropped 18 pounds since December.
+I’m down two dress sizes, six inches off my waist, and have gladly donated my roomy clothes and shoes (yes, my feet shrank) and have started to wear those “someday” things that I bought in hopes that they would motivate me.
+Ten more, and I’m back at my fighting weight, ready to get back in the ring and go a few rounds (wanna give it a go?).
+Who wants to dress sexy when you feel frumpy?
+Not this B*.
 But now?
 Well, just step aside while I strut on by.
-I don’t want to look 20 or even be 30 again but I do liking feeling like I am.
+I don’t want to look 20 or even be 30 again, but I do liking feeling like I am.

 It all started in my head.
-I had to clear the clutter, release the hurt, the betrayals, the anger and the fear that came with age, reflection and denial.
-Only then could I begin to rebuild my dreams, my confidence, my stability and my buns of steel.
-And.
-I. Am.
+I had to clear the clutter, release the hurt, the betrayals, the anger and the fear that came with age, reflection, and denial.
+Only then could I begin to rebuild my dreams, my confidence, my stability, and my buns of steel.
+And I am.
 The weight started to fall, the muscles started to shape, and the cellulite shrank and smoothed out (no kidding) while my waist and my thighs thinned out.

 My mind is sharper than it’s been in years.
-I sleep better than I did as a kid and my productivity and creativity are off the charts.
+I sleep better than I did as a kid, and my productivity and creativity are off the charts.
 If I had any more energy, I would bottle it and give it away.